2015xli/clangd-graph-rag/docs/Building_an_AI-Ready_Code_Graph_RAG_based_on_Clangd_index.md

 *   **Dynamic Path Resolution**: A critical design feature is the server's ability to resolve file paths.
 On startup, it queries the `:PROJECT` node in the graph to discover the project's absolute root path.
 It uses this path to translate the relative paths stored in the graph (e.g., `src/main.c`) into absolute paths on the filesystem.
 This is essential for the `get_source_code` tool to read file contents correctly.

 *   **Read-Only Safety**: The `execute_cypher_query` tool incorporates a vital safety layer.
 It is designed to explicitly block any query containing write-operation keywords (`CREATE`, `SET`, `DELETE`, `MERGE`, etc.).
-This design choice is a security measure to prevent the AI agent from accidentally or maliciously modifying the graph, ensuring the integrity of the database.
+This design choice is a security measure to prevent the agent from accidentally or maliciously modifying the graph, ensuring the integrity of the database.

-### 6.2: The ADK Agent: An Example Reasoning Engine
+### 7.2: The ADK Agent: An Example Reasoning Engine

 The example agent in `rag_adk_agent/` demonstrates how a reasoning engine can be built on top of the MCP server.
 Its design highlights several key principles of modern agent architecture.